Diagnosing Car Heater Problems

 1) There is no heat, the fan blows, the temperature gauge shows normal, and there is no noticeable air flow out the vents.

 Most cars heating system uses a series of vacuum operated diverters.
 If there is a problem with their operation, the air flow may be dead ended or blowing out the wrong area.
 Some causes could be a bad vacuum line, or a broken diaphragm in one of the diverters.
+You'll need to get behind the dash to check individual lines.

 2) I get air flow, but its cold.